I drink from wells I did not dig.Ida Morgan Key

 The Forest Gully Farm doctrine allows for primitive growth.
-And with patience and observation, nature tips which companions might grow best with the wild fruit bearers.
-Documentation of a just found naturally-occurring elderberry up beside a few of their curated blueberries shines forth.
+And with patience and observation, the Giffins gather tips from nature on which companions might grow best with wild fruit bearers.
+Documentation of just found naturally-occurring elderberries are showcased up beside a few of their curated blueberries.

 And then there are the muscadine vines on the way to the red cedar chicken aviary which thoughtfully doubles the following season as a pre-fertilized vegetable garden.